fastai/course20/docs/deployment_azure_functions.md

 This creates a Function App that is triggered when it received a HTTP request.

-3. Copy the deployment code template
+### Copy the deployment code template

 ```
 git clone https://github.com/Azure-Samples/functions-deploy-pytorch-onnx.git ~/functions-deploy-pytorch-onnx

-# Copy the deployment sample to function app
 cp -r ~/functions-deploy-pytorch-onnx/start ..

 ```
 The main files are **[ __ init__.py ](https://github.com/Azure-Samples/functions-deploy-pytorch-onnx/blob/main/start/classify/__init__.py)** and **[predictonnx.py](https://github.com/Azure-Samples/functions-deploy-pytorch-onnx/blob/main/start/classify/predictonnx.py)** in ```start/classify``` directory.
 The one in the repo works for the Bear detector example in fast.ai.
 It takes input from the HTTP GET request in "img" parameter which is a URL to an image which will be run through the model for prediction of the type of bear.
 You can adapt the same easily for deploying other models.

-4. Create and activate Python virtualenv to setup ONNX runtime along with dependencies
+### Create and activate Python virtualenv with ONNX runtime and dependencies

 ```
 python -m venv .venv